Mada’in Saleh: Spectacular Rock-Cut Tombs And Monuments Reflect Great Skills Of Nabataean Builders

 At its peak, the Nabataean Empire stretched from modern-day Yemen to Damascus and from western Iraq into the Sinai Desert, at least, according to some historians.

-However, many thousands of graffiti carved onto rocks and canyon walls clearly demonstrate that almost every Nabataean could read and write, even the shepherds.
+However, many thousands of graffiti carved onto rocks and canyon walls demonstrate that almost every Nabataean could read and write, even the shepherds.

-Yet, interestingly within a few short years they also built spectacular and awe-inspiring monuments.
+Yet, interestingly within a few short years, they also built spectacular and awe-inspiring monuments.

-The Nabataeans watched the sky systematically and accurately and there is proof of their astronomical observations.
+The Nabataeans watched the sky systematically and accurately, and there is proof of their astronomical observations.

-With this important advantage came also a monopoly on the transport of trade goods.
-Thus, the Nabataeans could quickly accumulate wealth by imposing taxes along the international prestigious caravan trade route during late Antiquity.
+With this important advantage also came a monopoly on the transport of trade goods.
+Thus, the Nabataeans could quickly accumulate wealth by imposing taxes along the prestigious international caravan trade route during late Antiquity.

 Most probably, these remarkable people even started to make coins as early as the third century BC and more regularly in the second,” according to Dr. Nehme.